Runweiw/Group_Project/README.md

+# The final work has been completed 🥳

+Hi!
+This is the repo of Stats 506 group project, group 7.
+The final html document is "Group_Project.html".
+Please check it:)

+Best regards,\
+Group 7\
+12/07/2018

 # Some Tips for Peer Reviewers 👻

 Hi!
 This is the repo of Stats 506 group project, group 7.
 If you are going to review our draft version of the tutorial,